crate/services-docs/docs/reference/overview.md

 ![Query Console](../_assets/img/cluster-query-console.png)

-To the left side of the editor pane, there is a tree view that displays all schemas and tables with corresponding columns.
+To the left side of the editor panel, there is a tree view that displays all schemas and tables with corresponding columns.
 The Query Console is able to run multiple queries at once.